 ADEQ has three regulatory program offices — air, land, and water—that enforce regulations and issue permits.
 Employees of these offices inspect permitted facilities.
 When a facility is out of compliance with its permits, ADEQ urges voluntary compliance or, if that fails, takes formal enforcement action against the violator to achieve compliance.
 Severe violations may result in fines or be referred to the state attorney general or local prosecutor for civil or criminal action.

-ADEQ has two support offices: the Office of General Counsel and Policy and the Office of Operations and Outreach.
-The first handles legal matters; the second oversees finance and purchasing, personnel, building and grounds maintenance, information technology services, and public outreach and assistance, which includes educational opportunities to teachers, students, and community groups.
+ADEQ has two support offices: the Office of Law and Policy and the Office of Operations and Outreach.
+The first handles legal matters; the second oversees finance and purchasing, personnel, building and grounds maintenance, information technology services, and the lab.

 We maintain partnerships with other agencies and stakeholders, sharing knowledge and expertise to solve problems.
 We depend on and respond to the concerns of citizens, who are often the first to witness environmental problems.